ahsu1230/mathnavigatorSite/orion/README.md

 run_admin_local.bat
 ```

-Use Control+C to stop all webservers and run that command to spin it up again!
+Use Control+C to stop all webservers and run the script to spin it up again!

 ## MySQL GUI
 To view your MySQL database, you can either use the Terminal or download a MySQL GUI.
 The most popular free GUI is [MySQL Workbench](https://dev.mysql.com/downloads/workbench/).